Grants are financial aid that do not need to be paid back.

 Cal Grants are grants provided by the State of California for undergraduate students.
 The California Student Aid Commission determines awards.
 You must be enrolled at least half-time and be a California resident to qualify.
 Non-resident students are encouraged to inquire with their state of residence as to the availability of state programs.
-For students who are initially awarded a State University Grant for fees and subsequently receive a Cal Grant or other fee paying source including any type of tuition waiver, the State University Grant will be cancelled.
+For students who are awarded a State University Grant for fees and subsequently receive a Cal Grant or other fee-paying source including any type of tuition waiver, the Cal Grant will be canceled.

 Two programs are available to Cal Poly Pomona students:

 Cal Grant A - Eligibility is based on grade point average and financial need.
 The award is for fees.

 Cal Grant B - Eligibility is based on substantial financial need.
 The award is for fees and a living allowance (subsistence).
 Freshman recipients receive a subsistence and beginning with their sophomore year, awards are for both fees and subsistence.

 For additional information, please go to the California Student Aid Commission's website.

 Educational Opportunity Grant (EOP) is a state grant for undergraduate students admitted to the University through the Student Services and Equity Program and who meet certain need criteria.
 Funds are limited and may not be sufficient to award all eligible students.
 You must be enrolled full time to qualify.
 The award ranges from $400 to $1200 per year.